modinho22/detecting-offensive-language-in-tweets/README.md

-# Detecting Offensive Language in Tweets
+# Detecting Offensive Language in Tweets.

 This project aims to detect offensive language in tweets using ML Classification Algorithms.
 A training and predicting pipeline is implemented to contrast performance of various popular classification algorithms and determine the best suited model.